uchicago-cs/cmsc22000/website/content/labs/lab3.md

 (15 points)

-In the `task1` directory, you'll see a simple program (`hello.c`) that prints "Hello there" to the screen and exits.
+In the `task1` directory, you'll see a simple program (`greet.c`) that prints "Hello there" to the screen and exits.
 As you've done in previous courses, you can compile and run the program like so:

 ```
 $ gcc -o greet greet.c